Pagan & Magickal Terms and Definitions

 Intent: goal or purpose of a magickal working; the Will of an individual or group.

-Invocation or Invoke: Calling upon an entity to come into an individual's body.
+Invocation or Invoke: Calling upon an entity to come into an individual's body, similar to the practice of drawing down.
 Often confused with the term "Evocation" or "Evoke."

 Journey: a shamanic practice of traveling between the worlds to seek aide from guides, animal spirits, and other entities for answers, advice, and guidance.
-Sometimes used by Witches to perform magick in or through other realms or to enhance magick performed outside of journey or meditation.
+Sometimes used by Witches to perform magick in or through the otherworld or to enhance magick performed outside of journey or meditation.

 Labrys: a double-headed ax; used in some traditions to symbolize the Goddess.